gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   subprogram conventions and parameter passing mechanisms for all the subprograms are included.

-  If the switch is followed by an ``s`` (e.g., :switch:`-gnatR3s`), then the output is to a file with the name :file:`file.rep` where file is the name of the corresponding source file.

-  If the switch is followed by a ``j`` (e.g., :switch:`-gnatR3j`), then the output is to a file with the name :file:`file.json` where file is the name of the corresponding source file, and it uses the JSON data interchange format specified by the ECMA-404 standard.
+  If the switch is followed by a ``j`` (e.g., :switch:`-gnatRj`), then the output is in the JSON data interchange format specified by the ECMA-404 standard.
 The semantic description of this JSON output is available in the specification of the Repinfo unit present in the compiler sources.

+  If the switch is followed by an ``s`` (e.g., :switch:`-gnatR3s`), then the output is to a file with the name :file:`file.rep` where file is the name of the corresponding source file, except if `j`` is also specified, in which case the file name is :file:`file.json`.

   Note that it is possible for record components to have zero size.
 In this case, the component clause uses an obvious extension of permitted